vbalasu/trifacta/README.md

 ### Usage Scenarios
 - **Jupyter**: Invoke Trifacta jobs from a Jupyter notebook and pass data back and forth between Jupyter and Trifacta
-- **Other Notebooks**: Integrate Trifacta with Databricks, Zepellin or any other notebook-style interface that supports Python
+- **Other Notebooks**: Integrate Trifacta with Azure Databricks, Zepellin or any other notebook-style interface that supports Python
 - **Scripts**: Automate Trifacta jobs and input/output using python scripts that can be easily executed from the command line or called from an external scheduler

 ### Functionality